Event shapes and Inclusive Hadron Spectra at FCC-ee energies: Determination of

 \section{Determination of $\alpha_{\text{s}}$}

-This section briefly revisits the QCD formulation of event shape variables and performs an extraction of the strong coupling constant.
-The fit procedure is explained in detail and the results compared with prior LEP values.
+This section briefly revisits the QCD formulation of event shape observables and performs an extraction of the strong coupling.~The fitting procedure is explained in detail and the results compared with prior LEP values.